![]() |

 To celebrate the forthcoming 150th anniversary of the abolition I've put together a small personal celebration of my own.

-To start, the main celebration of abolition of slavery is the Netherland and Suriname is called Keti Koti.It's Surinamese for "the chains are cut".
+To start, the main celebration of abolition of slavery is the Netherland and Suriname is called Keti Koti.It's Surinamese for 'the chains are cut'.
+The festival is held every year in Amsterdam on 1 July, more information at www.ketikotiamsterdam.nl.

-People from Curacao celebrate the abolition of slavery with the commemoration of the Tula revolt on 17th August.
+People from Curaçao celebrate the abolition of slavery with the commemoration of the Tula revolt on 17th August.
 Tula was the leader of a 1795 slave revolt that convulsed the island for more than a month.

 From a Curaçaoan perspective the Surinamese celebrate a date wich is given by the oppressors versus a date of resistance by Tula against the oppressors.